celery/celery/docs/userguide/monitoring.rst

 happens.
 These events are then captured by tools like ``celerymon`` and ``celeryev`` to monitor the cluster.

+.. _monitoring-snapshots:

 Snapshots
 ---------

-Even a single worker can produce a huge amount of events, so storing the history of these events on disk may be hard.
+Even a single worker can produce a huge amount of events, so storing history of events on disk may be very expensive.

-A sequence of events describes the cluster state in that time period, by taking periodic snapshots of this state we can capture all interesting information, but only periodically write it to disk.
+A sequence of events describes the cluster state in that time period, by taking periodic snapshots of this state we can keep all history, but still only periodically write it to disk.

 To take snapshots you need a Camera class, with this you can define what should happen every time the state is captured.
 You can